FeatureBaseDB/pdk/kafka/README.md

 ## Loading Data From Kafka Into Pilosa

-In order to load data that is already stored in Kafka into Pilosa, it is as simple as running `pdk kafka` while both Kafka (along with Confluent's Schema Registry and REST proxy) and Pilosa are running.
+To load data from Kafka into Pilosa, simply run `pdk kafka` while both Kafka (along with Confluent's Schema Registry and REST proxy) and Pilosa are running.
 To ensure that the Kafka components are running, Kafka can be started using:

 ```
 <confluent directory>/bin/confluent start